Manage Runtime Configuration with decK

 Check that you can log in to Konnect and that decK recognizes your account credentials:

-deck ping \
+deck gateway ping \

---konnect-runtime-group-name default \
+--konnect-control-plane-name default \

 --konnect-token {YOUR_PERSONAL_ACCESS_TOKEN}